 The GSI value increased gradually to reach at the greater value in May and June (Spawning period), which was later on declined to minimum value.

 Hence, it indicated that the pre-spawning period was developed during January to March.
-The GSI value enhanced gradually to a higher value in June (Spawning period) and then declined to minimum value in September (Table:1). it would have been preferable to present the results of the development of the relative weight of the gonads (or what is called RGS) in the form of a graph to facilitate a better understanding of the results
+The GSI value enhanced gradually to a higher value in June (Spawning period) and then declined to minimum value in September (Table:1).

 Fecundity